USDOT-SDC-Archive/sdc-dot-auto-export/README.md

 This release contains the initial release of the auto-export Lambda function and some basic unit tests to reach 90% code coverage.

 SDC-1399: Create Lambda for the auto-export process
+SDC-1400: Send out emails from the lambda once auto-export occurrs